Aaron Copland: Study in Paris

 Copland's passion for the latest European music, plus glowing letters from his friend Aaron Schaffer, inspired him to go to Paris for further study.
-An article in Musical America about a summer school program for American musicians at the Fontainebleau School of Music, offered by the French government, encouraged Copland still further.
+An article in Musical America about a summer school program for American musicians at the Fontainebleau School of Music, offered by the French government, encouraged Copland further.
 His father wanted him to go to college, but his mother's vote in the family conference allowed him to give Paris a try.
-On arriving in France, he studied at university with pianist and pedagog Isidor Philipp and composer Paul Vidal.
+On arriving in France, he studied at Fontainebleau with pianist and pedagog Isidor Philipp and composer Paul Vidal.
 When Copland found Vidal too much like Goldmark, he switched at the suggestion of a fellow student to Nadia Boulanger, then aged 34.
 He had initial reservations: "No one to my knowledge had ever before thought of studying with a woman."
 She interviewed him, and recalled later: "One could tell his talent immediately."

 Boulanger had as many as 40 students at once and employed a formal regimen that Copland had to follow.
-Copland found her incisive mind much to his liking and found her ability to critique a composition impeccable.
+Copland found her incisive mind much to his liking and her ability to critique a composition impeccable.
 Boulanger "could always find the weak spot in a place you suspected was weak...
 She also could tell you why it was weak [italics Copland]."
 He wrote in a letter to his brother Ralph, "This intellectual Amazon is not only professor at the Conservatoire, is not only familiar with all music from Bach to Stravinsky, but is prepared for anything worse in the way of dissonance.
 But make no mistake ...
 A more charming womanly woman never lived."
-Copland later wrote that "it was wonderful for me to find a teacher with such openness of mind, while at the same time she held firm ideas of right and wrong in musical matters.
-The confidence she had in my talents and her belief in me were at the very least flattering and more -- they were crucial to my development at this time of my career."
+Copland later wrote: "it was wonderful for me to find a teacher with such openness of mind, while at the same time she held firm ideas of right and wrong in musical matters.
+The confidence she had in my talents and her belief in me were at the very least flattering and more—they were crucial to my development at this time of my career."
 Though he had planned on only one year abroad, he studied with her for three years, finding that her eclectic approach inspired his own broad musical taste.